Resources

 • You can opt-in after your registration is complete, but you need to have opted-in by the awards deadline.

-• Weekly awards are announced on social media, while overall awards are presented at a special ceremony on the festival's final day.
+• Weekly awards are announced every Thursday on social media, while overall awards are presented at a special ceremony on the festival's final day.

-• The judging process involves a panel of industry professionals and audience members, with tickets allocated and preview session guidelines in place.
+• The judging process involves a panel of industry professionals and audience members.